 That is why in today’s blog I want to explain the importance of this essential vitamin and give you 6 tips on how to optimize your vitamin D levels.

-Let’s start by looking at the massive impact vitamin D has on the health and function of every cell and gene in your body.
+Now let’s look at the massive impact vitamin D has on the health and function of every cell and gene in your body.

 How Vitamin D Regulates Your Cells and Genes

 Vitamin D has a huge impact on the health and function of your cells.
 It reduces cellular growth (which promotes cancer) and improves cell differentiation (which puts cells into an anti-cancer state).
 That makes vitamin D one of the most potent cancer inhibitors—and explains why vitamin D deficiency has been linked to colon, prostate, breast, and ovarian cancer.

 But what’s even more fascinating is how vitamin D regulates and controls genes.

 These are just a few examples of the power of vitamin D. When we don’t get enough it impacts every area of our biology, because it affects the way our cells and genes function.
-And many of us are deficient for one simple reason …

 Your body makes vitamin D when it’s exposed to sunlight.
 In fact, 80 to 100 percent of the vitamin D we need comes from the sun.
 The sun exposure that makes our skin a bit red (called 1 minimum erythemal dose) produces the equivalent of 10,000 to 25,000 international units (IU) of vitamin D in our bodies.